threefoldtech/info_grid/src/weblets/weblets_caprover.md

     - **Recommended**: {cpu: 4, memory: 1024 * 4, diskSize: 250 }
     - Or choose a **Custom** plan

-- Choose a node to deploy Caprover on.
+- Choose a Country to deploy Caprover on.
-- Either use the **Capacity Filter**.
-Which simply lets you pick a *Farm* and *Country*, after clicking on *Apply filters and suggest nodes* then it lists available nodes with these preferences and you pick.
+- Choose a Farm in that Country.

-- Or use **Manual** and type a specific node number to deploy on.
+- Add many workers as you need to join Caprover Cluster.

 - Be very careful about the domain name: it needs to be a wildcard domain name you can configure in your chosen domain name system.